qq1012510777/cuDFNsys/README.md

   <img width="300" src="https://github.com/qq1012510777/cuDFNsys/blob/main/moive_particlesII.gif">
 </p>
 <p align="center">
     <em>Figure 1.
-Dispersion in a DFN with a column-like domain with 500 000 particles.
+Dispersion in a DFN with 300 000 particles.
 The movement of particles is purely driven by the advection.
 Left: the DFN and hydraulic head field.
 Right: the particle spreading. </em>
 </p>

 # Authors